alekamaster/choose-your-adventure/Final Proyect/section4A_split.md

 # A new enemy?

-After doing some digging you find out it is Clara
+After doing some digging you find out it is Lucia
->(she used to your friend at the same time than Lucia)
+>(she used to your friend at the same time than Clara)

 who created
 the fake account!